 Paris Mountain Press

 Hal Farmer carefully looked over his displays as the Palatinate Ship Glendower dropped out of FTL and entered the new star system.
-Hal was the sensor specialist and third officer aboard the starship, and had heavy responsibilities.
-His job was to reach out with the electronic tendrils and watch for anything that might be a threat to the exploration team.
+Hal was the sensor specialist and third officer aboard the starship and had heavy responsibilities.
+His job was to reach out with the electronic tendrils and watch for anything that might threaten the exploration team.

 Sitting in the command chair, Captain Ezra Staumpitz paid no attention to the spangled depths of space at the edge of this star system.
 Rather, he observed the watch officer intently.
-He held an open intercom channel to the Engineering Department and knew that Chief Engineer Brian Marshall stood with his hand hovering over the button that would engage the Berthold FTL drive again.
+He held an open intercom channel to the Engineering Department.
+He knew that Chief Engineer Brian Marshall stood with his hand hovering over the button to engage the Berthold FTL drive again.

 “Nothing so far on passives, Skipper,” Farmer said.
 “Things are pretty quiet across all spectrums.”

-"Go ahead and light off the low power radar then, Hal," Staumpitz said.
-"If there is any junk floating around ahead of us, I don't want to hit it."
+“Go ahead and light off the low-power radar then, Hal,” Staumpitz said.
+“If any junk is floating around ahead of us, I don't want to hit it.”

 “Aye, aye, Skipper,” Farmer replied.
 “Initiating low power sweep.”